brooc/real-estate-calc/README.md

+# The Real Estate Calculators
-# This is a set of real estate calculators intended to speed the turn around time of making a decision on a deal
+This is a set of real estate calculators intended to speed the turn around time of making a decision on a deal

 ## Supported calculators
 * Rental Property (cashflow)